Dark-Elektron/cavsim2d/README.md

 cavs = Cavities()
 cavs.save(project_folder='/user/home/...')
 ```
+The default name for `Cavities` object is `cavities`.
+Enter `name` keyword to enter custom name i.e.
+`cavs = Cavities('custom_name')`.
+This is recommended if you want to run different sets of analysis.

 > [!TIP]
 > The location from which you run the program might require adding its directory to the system path using